 Bonfires are an easy way of disposing of garden waste.
 However, they are not always safe or practical.

 What are the alternatives to garden bonfires?

 Rather than burning garden wastes, or other wastes, composting the wastes can provide a useful soil conditioner.
 Woody wastes can be shredded to make it suitable for composting or mulching.
 Shredding equipment can be hired from local plant hire firms.
-Alternatively garden wastes can be disposed of by taking it to the Household Waste and Recycling Centre at Great Northern Terrace.
+Alternatively garden wastes can be disposed of by taking it to the Lincoln Household Waste and Recycling Centre.

 Household wastes should not be burned on a bonfire.
 Recycling materials that cannot be placed in your brown bin can sometimes be donated to local charities.

 Find more advice on how to get rid of bulky items such as furniture by reading our ‘removal of bulky items’ page.

 If you are bothered by persistent bonfires that interfere substantially with your well being, enjoyment and comfort of your property then the law is there to help.